 - slurred speech

-- changes in mental status, including confusion
+- changes in mental status, including confusion or loss of consciousness

 - sudden, severe weakness throughout your body, which is called a drop attack